Add this page to your book

 - Make sure you mark or record where you stop at the end of each work period

-After you have completed the inventory, set up a report to identify all items with the current inventory date.
-The report template is in Quick Reports > Items > List of Items for Inventory Processing.
+After you have completed the inventory, run the report located in Quick Reports > Items > List of Items for Inventory Processing.

 - Remember to check the items pulled for resolution of problems, including those with barcodes and not in the database and items without barcodes.